In Step 1 of this guide you learned what the MCAT was all about from timeline to expectations. Let's continue.

 Then print out the absolute largest poster you can afford.
 Hang it in your room so that it’s the first thing you see when you open your eyes in the morning!

-This poster helps create an inspiring and inviting study space (more about this in Step 6 coming in May) and serves as a goal reminder when you feel down and unmotivated.
+This poster helps create an inspiring and inviting study space and serves as a goal reminder when you feel down and unmotivated.